Forests are a vital part of the carbon cycle

 Photo credit: Jonathan Taggart

-How wood construction can help fight climate change
+Wood construction can help fight climate change and support communities

-Sustainably-sourced wood products help reduce the impacts of climate change.
-Their carbon-locking capability makes them an eco-friendlier choice when compared with non-renewable materials with high emissions such as steel or concrete.
+The carbon-locking capability of wood products makes them an eco-friendlier choice when compared with non-renewable materials with high emissions such as steel or concrete.
 It is one of the few structural building materials we can grow using the sun while absorbing harmful CO2 emissions from our atmosphere.
 Cement, on the other hand, is the source of about eight per cent of the world’s carbon dioxide (CO2) emissions.
 Constructing more and taller structures with wood, and reducing our use of high-emission materials, such as steel and concrete, is a practical way to reduce the embodied carbon of our buildings.

 Calculating environmental impacts of different building materials

 Various organizations have created online tools—embodied carbon in construction calculators—that take the whole lifecycle of products into account.
-Examples include Athena Sustainable Materials Institute’s Impact Estimator, Carbon Leadership Forum’s EC3 Tool, Building Transparency Tally and Bionova’s One Click LCA.
+Examples include Athena Sustainable Materials Institute’s Impact Estimator (external link), Carbon Leadership Forum’s EC3 Tool (external link), Building Transparency Tally (external link) and Bionova’s One Click LCA (external link).
 Using these tools, building professionals can estimate the carbon footprints of their projects by plugging in the type and quantity of materials to test different options.

 Zero-carbon buildings and the role of wood